dr-daisuke-urano/Plant-Hyperspectral/README.md

 i.
 Choose and initialize the decomposition method available in sklearn.decomposition (skd):

 i.
 SVD: skd.TruncatedSVD
 SVD factorizes the hyperspectral data into orthogonal components, a matrix of left singular vectors, an orthogonal matrix of singular values, and a matrix of right singular vectors.
 Top SVD components capture the largest variance in the data.
-The top SVD components could contain combinations of various spectral features, which may be harder to interpret intuitively.

 ii.
 NMF: skd.NMF
-NMF factorizes the hyperspectral data into two non-negative matrices, producing components that are more interpretable as the leaf reflectance intensities range from 0 to 1, which cannot be negative.
-The NMF components are parts-based representations of the original spectra, often useful to highlight individual spectral bands corresponding to distinct phytochemical or structural features of the leaves.
+NMF factorizes the hyperspectral data into two non-negative matrices, producing components that are more interpretable as the leaf reflectance intensities range from 0 to 1.

 iii.
 FastICA: skd.FastICA
 FastICA (Fast Independent Component Analysis) identifies independent components in reflectance spectra by assuming the components are statistically independent and non-Gaussian.
-The method first centers the data (subtracting the mean) and standardizes the variance at each wavelength.
+The FastICA method first centers the data (subtracting the mean) and standardizes the variance at each wavelength.
 It then separates the components by maximizing their non-Gaussianity, measured using an approximation of negentropy.
 Finally, FastICA decorrelates the components and ensures they are statistically independent.

 iv.
 SparsePCA: skd.SparsePCA
-SparsePCA introduces a sparsity constraint on the principal components, emphasizing only a few dominant wavelengths, which makes the results easier to interpret, especially in cases where specific spectral bands correspond to chemical or structural features of the leaves.
+SparsePCA introduces a sparsity constraint on the principal components, emphasizing only a few dominant wavelengths.

 v.
 Raise an error if an unsupported method is chosen.
 ```python